 Run a generic M/M/c queue.
 Inputs: arrival rate (λ), service rate per server (μ), server count (c), optional distributions.
 Returns per-hour metrics + summary.

-List the four preset scenarios: Single Server, Coffee Shop, ER Waiting Room, Call Center.
+List the four preset scenarios: Single Server, Coffee Shop, Grocery Checkout, Call Center.

 Full detail for one scenario: teaching note, per-hour defaults, supported overrides.